Medicines & Supplements A to Z > Allopurinol

 USED FOR: Prevention of gout, prevention, and treatment of kidney stones

 What is Allopurinol for?

 Allopurinol belongs to a class of medications called xanthine oxidase inhibitors.
-It works by lowering uric acid level in your body.
-Allopurinol can therefore be used to treat and prevent gout, kidney stones and high uric acid levels due to chemotherapy.
+It works by lowering uric acid levels in your body.
+Allopurinol can therefore be used to treat and prevent gout, kidney stones, and high uric acid levels due to chemotherapy.

 How to use it?